-That “Bal-can-can” reps Macedonia’s biggest-ever theatrical hit definitely says something about the local aud’s ability to identify with dark, absurdist material that might frighten away just about any other mainstream public.
+That “Bal-can-can” reps Macedonia’s biggest-ever theatrical hit, outpacing even Hollywood blockbuster, definitely says something about the local aud’s ability to identify with dark, absurdist material that might frighten away just about any other mainstream public.
+(Admittedly, it took only 120,000 patrons to set the record.)
+Picaresque black comedy about a Macedonian/Italian duo chasing a stolen corpse through the war-ravaged chaos of former Yugoslavian and USSR territories resembles Kusturica’s epic allegory “Underground,” but has its own distinct flavor.
 Already well-traveled on the fest circuit, it will likely attract scattered offshore theatrical sales and wider DVD exposure.

 Writer-helmer Darko Mitrevski, expanding on the anarchic doomsday tenor of his 1998 feature debut “Goodbye 20th Century,” keeps pushing the envelope.
 Viewers may feel he crosses the line at numerous points, with the climactic burst of outrageously improbable “Rambo”-style heroics likely to strike most as overkill.
 Still, this cynical, hallucinatory, modern “Pilgrim’s Progress” is a trip, with memorably out-there sequences sure to build a cult rep among adventuresome cineastes.